What Is Executive Coaching?

 Alternatively, the coaching sessions can occur online.
 The cons of this method include the lack of direct observation of many factors that might be influencing the executive’s performance.
 The pros include scheduling convenience and access to more renowned coaches who would otherwise not be available.
 It is possible to combine both approaches, with more online interaction occurring once the coach has observed a satisfactory amount of locally-obtained information.

-It is important to understand the precise role of the coach when developing an Executive coaching program.
+It is important to understand the precise role of the coach when developing an executive coaching program.
 To quote the Society for Human Resource Management, “Coaching in a business environment is a training method in which a more experienced or skilled individual provides an employee with advice and guidance…”

 In other words, a coach does not tell the executive what to do.
 Instead, a coach guides the executive so that they realize the best approach to a challenge.